Monday, April 10, 2023

 Endnote 2.

-Really?
+Can it be true?
 These ecosystems are nearly lost from the planet?
 What technically is the status of the tallgrass ecosystems?

 Large areas of sand prairie and sand savanna survive, and heroic efforts rightfully continue to conserve them too, as fully as possible.
 But this post concerns "black soil" or "rich soil" ecosystems, which once covered most of the state - but now are so much rarer.

 In even worse shape than the prairie, high quality black-soil savanna is entirely gone.
-But substantial acreages of degraded remnants survive.
+But substantial acreages of degraded remnants still exist.
 Four decades of restoration at Somme Prairie Grove Nature Preserve suggest that a great deal of the biota can revive with good care.
 Most of the photos in this post are from the savanna portions of that prairie-savanna-woodland complex.

 High quality oak woodland of the tallgrass region is so rare that it has been considered by The Nature Conservancy, NatureServ, and others to be our region's only "G1S1" Globally Endangered Ecosystem.
 Large areas of degraded former oak woodland survive and very much deserve appreciation and restoration.